yohan-lanier/fourier-epicycles/README.md

 ```
 **@Warning : To use the save_path option, one needs to indicate the path to the matplotlib writer in the file main.py**

-**@Warning 2 : If on sets -se argument to False, -oo has to be True, no exception has yet been coded to catch this**
+**@Warning 2 : If one sets -se argument to False, -oo has to be True, no exception has yet been coded to catch this**

 The input svg file has to contain at list one path otherwise no animation can be rendered